BIRU-Scop/tenzu-docs/docs/troubleshooting.md

 If the configuration is incorrect due to an improperly set JSON schema, the app will crash.

-To see the error details, open your browser's console; the error should be displayed there.
+To see the error details, open your browser's console; the error will be displayed there.

 ## Specific

-You have some specifics troubleshooting to the method of installation :
+See dedicated section for issues that are dependant on the method of installation:

 1. **[docker-compose](docker/docker-compose.md#troubleshooting)**
 2. **[argocd](helm-chart/argocd.md#troubleshooting)**